Gamelander4/Pollution_Sensor/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dMCmXLNTNCk?si=oJy5bk7pQkeJuRhe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <h2>What I did</h2>
 I downloaded the code for the project and tested it to make sure that it works.
-The code takes the data obtained from the sensors and displays it on the dashboard every 2 minutes.
+I also took the time to understand how the code works.
+What the code does is that it takes the data obtained from the sensors and displays it on the dashboard every 2 minutes.
 <h2>Surprises</h2>
 Something that suprised me was that the code on the website was not correct.
 Because of this, I had to download the code for the project from a different source, which I was not expecting to do.
 <h2>Challenges</h2>
 I originally tried to run the code in Visual Studio Code (vscode).
 However, the import statements were not being resolved.
-I then realized that vscode is meant for circuit python and I have to use Mu Editor instead.
+I then realized that vscode is not meant for circuit python and I have to use Mu Editor instead.
 Once I loaded the code on Mu Editor, my sensor started collecting data.
 <h2>What's next</h2>
-I need to add in graphs for temperature and humidity.
-I also need to gather sufficient data in preparation for my modification.
+I need to add in graphs for temperature and humidity both for the last 24 hours and the last week, similar to the graphs that I currently have for the AQI.
+I also need to gather sufficient data in preparation for my modification, which is to use the data I gathered in a neural network that predicts the weather.

 # First Milestone